 When you start to feel incredibly anxious, you may find that your breath quickens, which causes your heart to beat faster, and leads to you feeling dizzy, disorientated and even more anxious than before.
 Learning a few breathing techniques, where you bring your attention to your breath during these moments, can help you to relax, focus and quieten your mind.
 Here is one breathing technique for you to try:

 - Breathe out for six seconds

 Make sure that your stomach expands as you take in each breath so that your breathing is deep rather than shallow.

-You may also want to have a series of mantras or affirmations ready, as positive self-talk can help you to move past any negative and anxious thoughts you have about returning to work.
+You may also want to have a series of mantras or affirmations ready as another anxiety technique, as positive self-talk can help you to move past any negative and anxious thoughts you have about returning to work.
 When putting together these mantras, think about the negative things that you tell yourself, and make sure your mantras are the direct opposite to these.
 Some to think about including are: